US STOCKS-S&P 500 ends down slightly after flirting with record levels again

 Initial claims for state unemployment benefits decreased to 963,000 for the week ended Aug.
 8, the lowest level since mid-March.
 But the expiration of a $600 weekly jobless supplement at the end of July likely contributed to the decline.

-Data last week showed the economy has regained only 9.3 million jobs of the 22 million jobs lost between February and April, indicating a long road to reach pre-pandemic levels.
+Data last week showed the economy had regained only 9.3 million of the 22 million jobs lost between February and April, indicating a long road to reach pre-pandemic levels.

 Investors continue to hold on to hopes Democrats and the White House can reach agreement on a stimulus package to help the economy recover.
 Unemployment benefits have been a sticking point in their talks.